darkquake93/unihood/README.md

 There is a wide range of new tools which are becoming available, and one characteristic of the open-source environment is that each tool has a different owner, therefore there are very few resources that can guide how to combine these tools.
 This report attempts to provide at least one such guideline.

+My project aims to:

+* Build a public facing database-backed website
+* Provide the tools and structure that would allow it to scale to higher complexity
+* Document all steps of the procedure in a way that will allow others to reach similar level of functionality, with minimal effort
+* Report, itemise and minimise any expenses
+* Minimise actual coding via maximum deployment of existing open-source components.
+* Provide system documentation

 ###Importance of Project

 This work is particularly important given that the huge diversity of Open-Source components now available makes it extremely difficult for many students and individuals to get started with building a system such as UniHood.
 This project will help them begin to realise the cost-savings that are being achieved via cloud-based computing.